LokYongXue/Machine-Learning-Algortihm-Performance-Comparison/README.md

 Comparison between 3 basic machine learning algorithm using 2 different dataset

 ***Run using Vscode***
+Before running the program, ensure the paths to the datasets are correctly specified.
 In your Visual Studio Code terminal, run the following commands:
 ```
 pip install streamlit